hrushikreddy-chinthareddy/zinnia-hackathon-2026/README.md

 #### Setting up env variables

-Mae sure to copy `.env` to `.env.development.local` into each project and fill in the values
+Copy `.env` to `.env.development.local` for each project and request values from developer

 #### Running Ops